CdTe and HgTe doped with V, Cr, and Mn -- prospects for the quantum anomalous Hall effect: Acknowledgments

 \section{Acknowledgments}

-The work is supported by the Foundation for Polish Science through the International Research Agendas program co-financed by the European Union within the Smart Growth Operational Programme (Grant No. MAB/2017/1).
+This research was supported by the Foundation for Polish Science through the IRA Programme co-financed by the EU within SG OP and EFSE (project “MagTop” no. FENG.02.01-IP.05-0028/23), by funds from the state budget allocated by the Minister of Science (Poland) as part of the Polish Metrology II programme project no. PM-II/SP/0012/2024/02.
 We acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grant G84-0, GB84-1, and GB84-7.
 We acknowledge the CINECA award under the ISCRA initiative IsC85 "TOPMOST" and IsC93 "RATIO" grant, for the availability of high-performance computing resources and support.
 We acknowledge the access to the computing facilities of the Poznan Supercomputing and Networking Center Grant No.\,609.